 Click Advanced… in the toolbar, select Deluge from the format dropdown, and Instrumap generates Deluge-compatible XML instrument definitions.

 Important: Instrumap does NOT copy samples onto your Deluge SD card.
 It writes XML files that reference existing WAV files in place.
-You must already have your samples copied to the correct location on your Deluge card — the export dialog will show a warning icon reminding you of this: “Synth patches reference existing WAV files (no files copied).”
+You must already have your samples copied to the correct location on your Deluge card — the export dialog will show a warning icon with a reminder.
+The general idea here is to scan your Deluge card and have Synth patches created automatically.

 The dialog looks like this (Deluge format selected):